 10. Copy A Photograph Meticulously

-and painting or not it can be a great thing to try your hand at it.
+Whether you are into realistic drawing and painting or not it can be a great thing to try your hand at it.

-later on, after achieving that, moving on to looser creative
+A pretty usual progression for an artist is to start out wanting to draw and paint (photo)realistically and later on, after achieving that, moving on to looser creative artworks.

-it will go for you or not, you should try out realistic drawing
+If that’s the way it will go for you or not, you should try out realistic drawing either way!

 Take a photograph you like (the subject doesn’t matter) and try to copy it as well as you can.
 Just like I did with the horse photograph above.

-You will learn that in the end everything is just shapes in different values/colors with either hard or soft edges, like I describe in my guide on How to Draw Anything.
+You will learn that in the end everything is just shapes in different values/colors with either hard or soft edges as I describe in my guide on How to Draw Anything.